InsightsData/Titanic-Survival-EDA-Prediction/README.md

 Incentives
 -
-  - To do Exploratory Data Analysis
+  - To do an Exploratory Data Analysis
-  - Predict survival
+  - To predict survival

 Data cleaning
 -